RagnarGrootKoerkamp/BAPCtools/doc/generators.md

     * A list of dictionaries as above.
 In this case, testcases will be prefixed with zero padded 1-based integers in the order of the list.
 Items in the same dictionary will get the same number.

 **Generator objects** have one of the following forms:
 - `null`: An empty generator means that the testcase is a manual case and must not be modified or deleted by generator tooling.
 The corresponding `.in` file must be present in the `data/` directory.
-The corresponding `.ans` may be present, but may also be generated from a given solution.
+The corresponding `.ans` may be present, but may also be generated once from a given solution.
 Note that this form is discouraged.
 Prefer specifying a path to a `.in` file as below.
 - `command`: A command can take two forms:
     - A path to a `.in` file which must be relative to `generators/`.
 The `.in` file and corresponding files with known extensions will be copied to the specified location.
 If a `.ans` is not specified and a `solution` is provided, it will be used to generate the `.ans`.
     - An invocation of a generator: `<generator_name> <arguments>`. `<generator_name>` must either be a program (file/directory) in `generators/` or else a name in the top level `generators` dictionary (see below).
 Arguments may contain `{name}` to refer to the name of the testcase and `{seed}` or `{seed:(0-9)+}` to add a random seed.
 Arguments are separated by white space (space, tab, newline).
 Quoting white space is not supported.